 Prevailing employees are entitled to damages for health care costs incurred as a result of loss of coverage caused by termination.
 This may include the value of health insurance premiums or out-of-pocket medical expenses.
-See Hobby v.
-Georgia Power Co., ARB 98-166, 90-ERA-30 (ARB Feb.
-9, 2001); Platone v.
-Atlantic Coast Airlines Holdings, Inc., 2003-SOX-27 (ALJ July 13, 2004), rev'd on other grounds, ARB 04-154 (ARB Sept.
-29, 2006); see also Kalkunte v.
-DVI Fin.
-Servs., 2004-SOX-56 (ALJ July 18, 2005); Welch v.
+See Brown v.
+Lockheed Martin Corp., 2008-SOX-49 (ALJ Jan 15 2010); Hobby v.
+Georgia Power Co., ARB 98-166, ALJ No. 1990-ERA-30 (ARB Feb.
+9, 2001), aff'd sub nom.
+Hobby v.
+USDOL, No. 01-10916 (11th Cir.
+Sept.
+30, 2002); Platone v.
+Atlantic Coast Airlines Holdings, Inc., 2003-SOX-27 (ALJ July 13, 2004) rev'd on other grounds ARB 04-154 (ARB Sept.
+29, 2006); see also Kalkunte, supra; Welch v.
 Cardinal Bankshares Corp., 2003-SOX-15 (ALJ Feb.
 15, 2005).

-In Kalkunte, supra, the ALJ held that back pay and benefit considerations may include lost overtime, lost vacation and other chargeable pay remedies such as compensatory time, sick time, etc., and may include lost pension and health benefit losses and contributions to those plans for hours that would otherwise have been worked.
-However, the complainant failed to request reinstatement of fringe benefits.
-In Welch, supra, the complainant lost his life and health insurance benefits when he was fired by the respondent.
+In Kalkunte, the ALJ held that back pay and benefit considerations may include lost overtime, lost vacation and other chargeable pay remedies such as compensatory time, sick time, etc., and may include lost pension and health benefit losses and contributions to those plans for hours that would otherwise have been worked.
+However, the Complainant failed to request reinstatement of fringe benefits.
+In Welch, the complainant lost his life and health insurance benefits when he was fired by the respondent.
 While he was employed by a subsequent employer, the complainant was not entitled to either life or health insurance coverage, and he purchased health insurance through his wife's employer; the ALJ found the expense recoverable because complainant would not have had to purchase health insurance benefits if he had not been unlawfully discharged.